huaminghuangtw/Evergreen-Notes/Permanent-Notes/intentional-living.md

 > _“One day your life will flash before your eyes.
 Make sure it’s worth watching.” — Gerard Way_

 > _“Tell me, what is it you plan to do with your one wild and precious life?” — Mary Oliver_

+> _“The key to immortality is first living a life worth remembering.” ― Bruce Lee_

 ---